 Precondition: A LCS Correlation identifier and the AMF identity have been passed to the LMF by the serving AMF.
 In the case of PRU, LCS Correlation identifier is generated by LMF and provided to AMF during PRU Registration Accept message.

 1. The LMF invokes the Namf_Communication_N1N2MessageTransfer service operation towards the AMF to request the transfer of a Network Positioning message to the serving NG-RAN node (gNB or ng-eNB) for the UE.
 The service operation includes the Network Positioning message and may indicate if the positioning is initiated towards a PRU and the LCS Correlation identifier.
 The Network Positioning message may request location information for the UE from the NG-RAN and may include UE unaware indication if it is received by LMF from AMF.
-LMF may provide an LPHAP indication to RAN in an NRPPa message, if received in step 11 clause 6.1.2.
+LMF may provide an LPHAP Assistance Information to RAN in an NRPPa message, if LPHAP indication is received in step 11 clause 6.1.2.

 2. If the UE is in CM IDLE state and there is no UE unaware indication for the UE in the UE's location context, the AMF initiates a network triggered Service Request procedure as defined in clause 4.2.3.3 of TS 23.502 [19], to establish a signalling connection with the UE.
 If positioning towards a PRU is indicated in step 1, the AMF verifies the UE is a valid PRU before initiating the procedure.